ta-iot-exploration/PoC_Industrial_IoT_Modbus_TCP/README.md

      - Note that there are two functions, “modbus_to_adt” for receiving the telemetry events from IoT hub and updating the digital twin.
 “Twin_iothub_update”            function receives the digital twin patch (in this demo Set_Temperature property) and updates the device twin of the device created in the IoT hub.
   7. Set up Azure Digital twin
      - Create a Azure digital twin from Azure portal using this [link](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-set-up-instance-portal)
      - Create Digital twin models using this [link](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-models).
-You can find the models for this demo        from this link.
+You can find the models for the demo in "/DigitalTwin/models" directory.
 You can manually upload the models to the digital twin explorer using this [link](https://learn.microsoft.com/en-us/azure/digital-twins/how-to-use-azure-digital-twins-explorer).
      - Create a digital twin for the models and relationship between them.
-You can use the python script provided in the repo or you can do it manually on the digital twin explorer.
+You can use the python script provided in this [link](https://learn.microsoft.com/en-us/python/api/overview/azure/digitaltwins-core-readme?view=azure-python) or you can do it manually on the digital twin explorer.
+In the demo it was done manually.
+     - Once the model is uploaded, click on "..." of the model and select create twin, then enter the name of the twin.
+The twin for the model will be created.
+Repeat this process for all models.
+     - To create a relationship between twins, select two digital twins by holding "Shift" button on the keyboard and then right click on the twin then select "add relationship".
+A new window will appear and display source and target ID and relationship.
+Then click "save" button, the relationship will be created automatically for you.

 8. The demo video can be found [here](https://drive.google.com/file/d/1Qf-dqZjnuU1CfMLN8qUFS9J6a2vZOve1/view?usp=drive_link)